Updated December 17, 2025

 220 W. Market Street

-The former retail and office building was converted to 33 condos in 2007.
-The building at 220 W. Market Street was built in 1924, but exactly when the building took its current configuration and facade is hard to determine.
-It now occupies the space between 214 and 232 West Market.
+The building at 220 W. Market Street was built in 1924.
+It may have taken its current configuration and facade around 1984, when it was bought by a law firm.
+The condos now occupy the space between 214 and 232 West Market.
 Originally, there were five addresses to the left between 220 and 232 West Market and two to the right between 220 and 214.

 Albert Hall, Winston-Salem